LIVING BEINGS MANIFESTO

 All these ways of life which have passed through history show that most adults, integrated into their contexts, seem to spontaneously repeat the cultural heritage they receive, to the point of being able to become torturers, even torturers of their own children.

-All these examples of culture above illustrate how this principle of transmission of practices from generation to generation can lead to a real cultural confinement on a large scale, then locked up by an entire society, to the point that we can altogether break the feet of our own daughters...
+All these examples of culture above illustrate how this principle of transmission of practices from generation to generation can lead to a real cultural confinement on a large scale, then locked up by an entire society, to the point that we can altogether with complete confidence and kindness break the feet of our own daughters (culture of the bandaged feet)...

-Just as we would not be able to give up bread and replace it with rice at every lunch if that was our culture, just as we could not change our own language in one day, we cannot imagine asking an entire region of the world to stop a given practice (e.g. to stop excising children, or to stop breaking and miniaturizing the feet of young girls) because "it is good", and hope that it will be done the next day.
+Just as we would not be able to give up bread and replace it with rice at every lunch if that was our culture, just as we could not change our own language in one day, we cannot imagine asking an entire region of the world to stop a given practice (e.g. to stop excising children, or to stop breaking and miniaturizing the feet of young girls) because "it respects their integrity as living beings", and hope that it will be done the next day.

 The need to get out of these "wrong" practices persists, to transform these cultures so that they are able to respect the nature of everyone.